Go to page content

 Use medications and herbal formulas

 Frequent and severe RLS, on the other hand, can be treated with prescription medications.
-Dopamine agonists are particularly effective for easing sensory symptoms in the legs, and suppressing involuntary movement and leg jerks during sleep.
+Dopamine agonists are particularly effective for easing sensory symptoms in the legs, and suppressing the irresistible urge to move your limbs.

 Anti-seizure medications can slow pain signals from leg nerves, and are especially beneficial for RLS due to neuropathy.
 Neuropathy refers to damage or dysfunction to one or more nerves.

-Likewise, herbal formulas can be consumed to address the imbalances that induce RLS.
+Likewise, herbal formulas can be consumed to address the imbalances that induce restless leg syndrome.
 Specifically, each recommended formula has the ability to dissipate and dispel pathogen combinations, and enhance blood and qi circulation within the meridians of the legs.
 Examples of these are:

 • yi yi ren tang (薏苡仁汤)